SeldonIO/seldon-core/docs-gb/installation/production-environment/ingress-controller/istio.md

     ```

     This should return details of the Istio Ingress Gateway, including the external IP address.
-2. Create a YAML file to specify Gateway resource in the `istio-system` namespace to expose your application.
-For example, create the `istio-seldon-gateway.yaml` file.
-Use your preferred text editor to create and save the file with the following content:

-    ```yaml
-     apiVersion: networking.istio.io/v1alpha3
-     kind: Gateway
-     metadata:
-       name: seldon-gateway
-       namespace: seldon-mesh
-     spec:
-       selector:
-         istio: ingressgateway # Use Istio's default ingress gateway
-       servers:
-       - port:
-           number: 80
-           name: http
-           protocol: HTTP
-         hosts:
-         - "*"
+2. Verify that all Istio Pods are running:

     ```
-3. Change to the directory that contains `istio-seldon-gateway.yaml` file and apply the configuration:
+    kubectl get pods -n istio-system
     ```
-    kubectl apply -f istio-seldon-gateway.yaml
+    The output is similar to:

     ```

-    When the configuration is applied, you should see this:
+    NAME                          READY   STATUS    RESTARTS   AGE
+    istiod-xxxxxxx-xxxxx          1/1     Running   0          2m
+    istio-ingressgateway-xxxxx    1/1     Running   0          2m
     ```
-    gateway.networking.istio.io/seldon-gateway created
+3. Inject Envoy sidecars into application Pods in the namespace `seldon-mesh`:

     ```
+    kubectl label namespace seldon-mesh istio-injection=enabled
+    ```
+4. Verify that the injection happens to the Pods in the namespace `seldon-mesh`:

+    ```
+    kubectl get namespace seldon-mesh --show-labels
+    ```
-4. Find the IP address of the Seldon Core 2 instance running with Istio:
+5. Find the IP address of the Seldon Core 2 instance running with Istio:

     ```
     ISTIO_INGRESS=$(kubectl get svc seldon-mesh -n seldon-mesh -o jsonpath='{.status.loadBalancer.ingress[0].ip}')